taohuang-ubc/DSCI_522_GROUP_311/README.md

 The specific questions to be addressed are:

 - **Given the Physicochemical lab test, how is the wine quality? (primary predictive question)**
-- What feature most strongly predict whether a wine is good or not?
+- What feature most strongly predicts whether a wine is good or not?
 - What is the average pH value of wines rated as good?

 ### Data Description

 The dataset used in our milestone project is related to the Portuguese "Vinho Verde" wine.
 It was sourced from the UCI Machine Learning Repository and can be found [here]( http://archive.ics.uci.edu/ml/datasets/Wine+Quality).
 There are 1599 observations in the dataset.
-The 11 features from physicochemical lab tests and one response from sensory test are listed as below:
+The 11 features from physicochemical lab tests and one response from the sensory test are listed as below:

 **Input variables/features:**